Blacksmoke16/GESI/README.md

       * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.
 ##### Market:
    * =marketPrices(opt_headers) - Returns the avgerage and adjusted prices for various itemIDs.
       * opt_headers: Optional parameter.
 Defaults to true.
 Boolean that determines if column headers are shown or not.
+   * =characterMarketOrders(opt_headers) - Returns a list of market orders placed by a character.
+      * opt_headers: Optional parameter.
+Defaults to true.
+Boolean that determines if column headers are shown or not.
    * =structureMarketOrders(structure_id, opt_headers) - Returns all market orders in a given structure.
       * structure_id:  ID of the structure you want to get market orders from.